shankar7791/MI-10-Ambersoft/Second_Batch/vishwa/commands.md

 24. sudo : super user do/ run as administrator

-25. cd : chande the directories
+25. cd : change the directories